flexycode/CCSFEN1L_FINAL_PROJECT/README.md

 <!-- Introduction down below -->
 # 🧠 [Introduction](#introduction)

-The **Document Tracking System (DTS)** is a comprehensive digital solution designed to modernize and optimize the tracking of official documents and memoranda within government institutions.
-This project aims to replace traditional manual document handling processes with a centralized, role-based platform that enables real-time monitoring and transparent document routing.
+The **Detention Facility Management System (DFMS)** is a comprehensive digital solution designed to automate and streamline detention operations within government correctional facilities.
+This project aims to modernize the management of Persons Deprived of Liberty (PDL), visitor tracking, and incident logging processes through a centralized, role-based digital platform.
-Built specifically for the Philippine Drug Enforcement Agency – National Capital Region (PDEA-NCR), the system facilitates faster document retrieval, minimizes search time, and reduces reliance on physical document handling while ensuring enhanced accountability and transparency.
+Built specifically for the Philippine Drug Enforcement Agency – National Capital Region (PDEA-NCR), the system automates critical detention operations including inmate management, visitor tracking, and comprehensive incident reporting.
+The DFMS facilitates efficient PDL record management, enhances security protocols, and provides data-driven insights for better facility administration.

-## 🏦 Case Study:PDEA-NCR Document Management
+## 🏦 Case Study: PDEA-NCR Detention Facility Operations

 ### Current Challenges:

-* **Manual Processing:** Traditional paper-based document routing leading to inefficiencies
+* **Manual PDL Management:** Paper-based inmate records leading to inefficiencies and data inconsistencies
-* **Lack of Traceability:** Difficulty in tracking document status and location
+* **Visitor Tracking Issues:** Difficulty in monitoring and logging visitor information systematically
+* **Incident Documentation:** Insufficient digital logging of facility incidents and activities
+* **Report Generation Delays:** Time-consuming manual compilation of statistics and reports
+* **Limited Data Analytics:** Lack of insights from PDL demographics and facility operations
-* **Misplaced Files:** Risk of losing important documents in manual systems
+* **Security Concerns:** Risk of data loss and unauthorized access with manual systems
-* **Processing Delays:** Slow document approval and routing processes
-* **Limited Accountability:** Insufficient audit trails for document handling

 ### Proposed Solution:
-A centralized digital platform that streamlines document workflow across various divisions and sections within PDEA-NCR, providing real-time status updates and comprehensive tracking capabilities.
+A centralized digital platform that automates detention facility operations, providing real-time PDL management, visitor tracking, incident logging, and comprehensive reporting capabilities for enhanced security and operational efficiency.

 <!-- Techstacks down below (temporary need some proper decision for the group team in order to inlign for the project -->
 # 💻 [Technology Stack](#-technology-stack)